nisbiju/RJMS/replit.md

 ## Overview

 RJMS is an educational web application that enables structured reflection journaling for students and teachers.
-The system supports multiple reflection frameworks (Bloom's Taxonomy, 5 WHYs, 1-H), manages course enrollments, handles reflection submissions, and provides AI-generated feedback mechanisms.
-Teachers can create courses with configurable reflection schedules, while students submit reflections and receive feedback.
+The system supports multiple reflection frameworks (Bloom's Taxonomy, 5 WHYs, 1-H, Other/Custom), manages course enrollments, handles reflection submissions, and provides AI-generated feedback mechanisms.
+Teachers can create courses with configurable reflection schedules with preview functionality, while students submit reflections and receive feedback.
+Both teachers and students can maintain detailed profiles with image uploads.

 ## User Preferences